osscda/kedahttp/README.md

 - `run`: Creates a new app, has its own set of flags
 - `version`: Provides the version name and number

+### Config File

+The CLI will look for a config file named `cappsconfig` in three directories in order.

+1. First it'll look in the local directory where the script is being executed
+2. Then it'll look for it in `$HOME/.capps`
+3. Lastly it'll look for it in `$HOME`

+If you used the automatic installer, there will be a configuration setting which makes the created DNS zone a default zone

 ### Create an App

 ```shell